Best Online BSN to DNP No GRE Programs for 2020

 The nurse anesthesia option of the BSN to DNP program at Duke University is a 36-month program and requires 83 credits to complete.
 The curriculum for the nurse anesthesia program involves a combination of APRN, DNP, and nurse anesthesia specialty courses.
 Successful completion of this program means you will be equipped with the skills to administer anesthesia to patients across the lifespan in a variety of settings.

-Career Opportunities Post Completion of Online BSN to DNP No GRE Programs
+Career Opportunities Post Completion of Online BSN to DNP Without GRE Program

 The are several high-level career opportunities for DNP prepared nurses after completing an online BSN to DNP program.
 The following are examples of possible job opportunities for DNP graduates.